 What is Aviation Maintenance Technology?

-Expertise in the inspection, repair, service, and overhaul of aircraft and engines is the goal of this program certified by the Federal Aviation Agency (FAA).
-Interpreting specifications from service and technical manuals, using testing procedures and equipment, diagnosing problems and making necessary repairs are the skills taught in aircraft maintenance.
-To work in the aircraft industry, the FAA must certify students completing this program.
+Expertise in the inspection, repair, service, and overhaul of aircraft and engines is the goal of this program certified by the Federal Aviation Administration (FAA).

 - Obtain and review the most recent revision of the Aviation Maintenance Technology Selective Admissions Document.
 If you are unable to get the document by filling out the form, you may obtain one